 Go on a trip to Malaysia.
 Explore it’s lush green landscapes, tropical rainforests or magnificent underwater world.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing and meals.
 Lowest Prices Guaranteed.
 Book Now

-Menara KL Tower is one of the most recognizable tourist places in Kuala Lumpur, Malaysia.
+Menara KL Tower is a prominent Kuala Lumpur tourist spot in Malaysia.
 Though just 421 m in height, it houses the highest viewing deck in Malaysia.
 At 276 m, it is around 100 m above the one in Petronas Twin Towers.
 The spectacular views and prime location of the Menara KKL Tower sees to it that people notice and remember the imposing tower.
 Erected over the Bukit Nanas Forest Reserve, it is surrounded by age old trees and fauna which are indigenous to Malaysia.

 The overall design of the tower resembles a tower palace from several fables, most prominent being the tower castle from Rapunzel.
 The architectural style represents the vibrant Islamic heritage and the perfection of a human life.
 The walls of the tower are dotted with Islamic tiles, Arabic scriptures, and abstract patterns.

 The tower houses the famed Atmosphere 360, the revolving restaurant as its crown.
 Hailed to be the classiest eat-out place in Malaysia, the restaurant offers authentic and continental cuisines.
 Also, the tower boasts of an amphitheater, a couple of cascading pools, several fast food restaurants, and so much more.

 Entry fee: None.
 However, different charges are applicable to different activities.

 3. Kuala Lumpur Bird Park – A free world